hritvikpatel4/Intal/README.md

 ## Approaches

-1) intal_add: Basic school addition technique by adding digitwise from the end.
+1) intal_add: Basic school addition technique where addition was performed digitwise from the end.

 2) intal_compare: Used length as a comparison metric for intals of different lengths and returned 1 if first one was longer or -1 if second was longer.
 If both were equal in length, each character was individually compared.
 If both the inputs are exhausted, then 0 was returned to indicated both are equal.

 3) intal_diff: Used compare function to set the first number as greater one for convenience.
 Each digit was subtracted position wise and stored